bearsunday/bearsunday.github.io/manual/ja/blog_get.md

 BEAR.Sunday is a resource orientated framework.
 The relevant information is grouped into a resource, given a URI and has a request interface so that it works with GET/POST requests.

-In terms of MVC the role of M and C component are taken care of in BEAR.Sunday each by a page resource which acts as a page resource, the model is carried by application (app) resource.
+In terms of MVC the role of M and C component are taken care of in BEAR.Sunday each by a page resource which acts as a page controller, the model is carried by application (app) resource.
 These resources are basically mapped as 1 resource to one class, the class name including the namespace responding to a URI the request interface is described as a method.

 For example, page for browsing posts is set up as a posts view resource (page://self/blog/posts), the so called state application resource (app://self/posts) shows the article itself.